sauverma/chatserver/README.md

 # chatserver
-a simple java chat server broker exposed using REST API
+a simple java chat server broker exposed using REST API and internally implemented using java socket programming